The DJAM curriculum

 1. Theory

-Duration: One lesson á 50 minutes every other week
+Duration: 1 lesson of 50 minutes every two weeks

 2. Improvisation

-Duration: One lesson á 50 minutes every other week
+Duration: 1 lesson of 50 minutes every two weeks

 3. Rhythm

-Duration: One lesson á 50 minutes every other week
+Duration: 1 lesson of 50 minutes every two weeks

 4. Ear-training

-Duration: One lesson á 50 minutes every other week
+Duration: 1 lesson of 50 minutes every two weeks

 5. APM (Additional Practical Modules)